Goodness5/codereview/vestcode.md

    `the constructor for the contract  initializes the contract by adding the msg.sender to the wards mapping with an id of 1 and emmiting the Rely event`.

 ## modifiers
-    the first modifier is the locked modifier which  requires that the locked status of each Awards is 0 and returns the system locked error if the locked isn't 0, if the locked status is 0 the modifier sets the locked value to 1 and then runs the function setting <br> the locked value to 1 in the modifier prevents attackers from carrying out a replay attack. after the function has been executed the locked status is set to 0 again, this ensures that while the function is being executed and denies any further calls o the function.
+    the first modifier is the locked modifier which  requires that the locked status of each Awards is 0 and returns the system locked error if the locked isn't 0, if the locked status is 0 the modifier sets the locked value to 1 and then runs the function setting the locked value to 1 in the modifier prevents attackers from carrying out a replay attack. after the function has been executed the locked status is set to 0 again, this ensures that while the function is being executed and denies any further calls o the function.

-    the second modifier is the authentication modifier, this requires that  the msg.sender is the ward with id 1 which is also the person that deploys the contract as seen in the constructor
+    the second modifier is the authentication modifier, this requires that  the msg.sender is the ward with id 1 which is also the person that deploys the contract as seen in the constructor. this could also be regarded as a special priviledge and administration account.

 ## Functions
  **A. Getter functions:** <br>there are 8 getter functions to return the information stored in the struct they are view functions i.e they don't make any changes to the state. they take in the award Id as input to access the struct and return each information in the struct we have:..